Htetmyat-GCA/dev_odoo/README.md

 ***
 ## Description

 This program is good enough to run the odoo server for all structures right now.
 The program's goal is to allow projects to have many versions; for instance, a project may have a version shift from 13 to 17, etc. Thus, the developer **finds** the project directory, **needs to activate** the python environment that is reliable for Odoo version, then **_resets and restarts_** the server.
-The program can reduce your time; just configure your customized settings in [```settings.py```](https://github.com/Htetmyat-GCA/dev_odoo/blob/master/settings.py)
+The program can reduce your time; just configure your customized settings in [```settings.py```](settings.py)

-### My Odoo Project Infrastructure
+### Default Odoo Project Structure
 ```
 ODOO DEFAUT ROOT            :   /home/username/.odoo/
 Projects DIR                :   /home/username/Projects/Odoo/{project_name}
 Python Environment Path     :   /home/username/pyenv/env{version}
 Odoo Configuration file     :   /home/username/Projects/Odoo/{project_name}/config/odoo{version}.conf
 ```

-### Man Page for dev_odoo.py
+### Man page
 ```bash
 options:
   -h, --help            show this help message and exit